donaldpipowitch/typescript-resolution-issue/README.md

 # typescript-resolution-issue

-Shows a resolution issue with TypeScript and parent directories.
+Shows a resolution issue with TypeScript and parent directories, because TypeScript automatically walks up your directories to find typings.

 ```
 $ yarn